 Hyundai’s redesigned Sonata sedan has exploded onto the market to become one of the most popular cars available, period.
-It’s the best example of how a good-looking product at a competitive price can lure customers — even with just one available powertrain: a four-cylinder engine wrapped in a package built for passenger comfort and fuel efficiency.
+It’s the best example of how a good-looking product at a competitive price can lure customers — even with just one available powertrain: a four-cylinder engine wrapped in a package built for comfort and fuel efficiency.

 While that version is setting the sales world on fire, the company is rolling out a higher-performance trim level — a turbocharged four-cylinder, not a V-6, like nearly all the competition.
-That includes the Honda Accord, Toyota Camry, Nissan Altima … basically every midsize body-type sedan.
+That includes the Honda Accord, Toyota Camry, Nissan Altima … basically every midsize sedan.

 By using a turbo engine, Hyundai has made the Sonata as much fun to drive as the competition, but it gets better mileage — and it’s cheaper.

 Read the review for the standard four-cylinder-equipped 2011 Hyundai Sonata

 There’s a lot to like about the turbo drivetrain, with its 274 horsepower and six-speed automatic transmission, but before I talk about power I should say that the Sonata 2.0T really shines because of its impressive handling.
 If there’s one drawback to the base Sonata, it’s that car’s light steering, excessive body lean in corners and floaty ride.
 While that makes for a comfortable car, it also means the Sonata doesn’t offer a sporty experience behind the wheel.
 There is an SE model with the base four-cylinder that’s supposed to be more of a driver’s car, but it pales in comparison to the 2.0T.